mimiframework/Mimi.jl/docs/src/howto/howto_5.md

 - The components `time` dimension values are updated, but (1) the components maintain the `first` year as set by the original `time` dimension so the run period start year does not change and (2) they maintain their `last` year as set by the original `time` dimension, unless that year is now later than the model's last year, in which case it is trimmed back to the `time` dimensions last year.
 Thus, the components will run for the same run period, or a shorter one if the new time dimension ends before the component used to.
     ```
     julia> component = m.md.namespace[:emissions] # get component def, ignore the messy syntax
+    julia> component.dim_dict[:time]
+    [1765, 1766, 1767,  …  2498, 2499, 2500]
     julia> component.first
     1950
     julia> component.last
     2500
-    julia> component.dim_dict[:time]
-    [1765, 1766, 1767,  …  2498, 2499, 2500]
     ```
 - All external parameters are trimmed and padded as needed so the model can still run, **and the values are still linked to their original years**.
-More specifically, if the new time dimension ends earlier than the original one than the parameter values are trimmed back.
-If the new time dimension starts earlier than the original, or ends later, the parameter values are padded with `missing`s at the front and/or back.
+More specifically, if the new time dimension ends earlier than the original one than the parameter value vector/matrix is trimmed at the end.
+If the new time dimension starts earlier than the original, or ends later, the parameter values are padded with `missing`s at the front and/or back respectively.
     ```
     julia> parameter_values = Mimi.external_params(m)[:currtaxn2o].values.data
     julia> size(parameter_values)